 For dental care to treat periodontal disease, your veterinarian may recommend professional cleaning.
 At the veterinary clinic, your pet will be anesthetized.
 Then the tartar and plaque can be removed by the veterinarian by scaling devices (much like when your teeth are scraped during a cleaning).
 Teeth needing repairs like fillings or root canals can be fixed, and teeth beyond repair can be removed.
 Then the veterinarian polishes the teeth, which slows the progression of further plaque development.
 If there are signs of bone loss or other more serious oral problems, your veterinarian can evaluate and may wish to refer your pet to veterinary dental care specialist for further care.

-Many products are available to assist you in keeping your pet’s mouth healthy from toothbrushes and toothpaste specifically manufactured for pets to dental care treats and even dental care additives to put in your pet’s water bowl.
+Many products are available to assist you in keeping your pet’s mouth healthy from toothbrushes and toothpaste specifically manufactured for pets to dental care treats (like Greenies) and even dental care additives to put in your pet’s water bowl.
 Tooth cleaning towlettes as well as finger-shaped dental treatment devices are also available for owners whose pets may be less cooperative for tooth brushing.
 Also, tartar-control food is available for both dogs and cats.
 Your veterinarian can help you determine which home treatments are best for you and your pet.
 He or she can also show you how to brush your pet’s teeth.

 Regular veterinary exams every six months to every year and a half will help you determine how successful your home treatment is.